 However, I don’t really think an apology will be forthcoming.
 I believe God is pretty confident about who He is.
 And I am pretty sure He is not going to be apologizing for that any time soon.

-I’m truly sorry for those who think God is somehow obligated to present Himself to their physical senses for inspection.
+I’m truly sorry for those who think God is somehow obligated to present Himself to their physical senses or the scientific method for inspection.
 He did, indeed, do that once, in Christ.
-But I think He is of the opinion that, once is enough.
+But, He seems to be of the opinion that, once is enough, at least for now.

-And, I don’t think He is very inclined to do it again, and certainly not on a demand basis.
-He has never really been a big fan of such human arrogance.
+And, I don’t think He is very inclined to do it again during this redemptive period, and certainly not on a demand basis.
+He has never really shown Himself to be a big fan of such human arrogance.

 So, for those who would embrace such a self-important approach, perhaps I could simply suggest another.
-You might consider humbly presenting yourself to Him for His inspection, instead of expecting Him to do that for you.
+You might consider humbly presenting yourself to Him for His inspection, under the auspices of Christ, instead of expecting Him to present Himself to you.
 I think you will find this a much more effective way to discover the invisible God.

 Without question, He is a really big fan of such humility; and, He responds to it quickly.
-And, in fact, it is only to such faith that He ever surrenders the opportunity of His intimate friendship.
-But, within the bounds of this humility-based approach, He absolutely becomes very perceptible through a whole new set of inner sensibilities which Christ enables, as discussed earlier.
+And, in fact, it is only through such an approach that He ever surrenders the opportunity of His intimate friendship.
+But, within the bounds of this humility-based approach, He absolutely becomes very perceptible through a whole new set of inner sensibilities which Christ enables, as previously mentioned.
 (Ref.
-John 14:19)
+John 14:19-21)

 So, it’s simple, really.
 To be friends with God requires that we become comfortable with “Invisible.”
 It’s just the way God looks as a Spirit.
 The reality is that the color of God is normally - well - clear.